 |> 10 W||BBO, low absorption KD*P (in specific cases), CdTe|

-Choice of RF driver for a Pockels cell depends primary upon the application.
+Choice of HV driver for a Pockels cell depends primary upon the application.
 Contact us for assistance selecting a matching driver, or to discuss your needs further.

 |Pockels cell model||Application||Recommended driver|